-Common Customs to Follow While Celebrating the Chinese New Year
+Common Customs of Chinese New Year that Should be Followed

 It is a sure thing that all of us would be packed up with a long to-do list and tasks at home before the Chinese New Year begins.
 People observe some common customs of Chinese New Year just a week before the festival to the fifteenth day after.
 Most of us would be busy at our households with setting and enjoying dinner with friends and family, eating dumplings, and setting off fireworks.